-Man United stunned by Sheffield; Tuchel’s Chelsea draws 0-0
+Man U slumps to surprise loss; Tuchel’s Chelsea draws 0-0

 Thomas Tuchel’s first game in charge of Chelsea ended in a 0-0 draw at home to Wolves, while Burnley twice came from behind to beat Aston Villa 3-2.

-England goalkeeper Jordan Pickford’s error allowed Leicester to equalize in the second half in a 1-1 draw at Everton, while Brighton and Fulham drew 0-0.
+England goalkeeper Jordan Pickford’s error allowed third-place Leicester to equalize in the second half in a 1-1 draw at Everton, while Brighton and Fulham drew 0-0.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports